Logs and Traces

 Trace Viewer

 A trace represents a single processing run through one or more flows, identified by a trace GUID.
-The trace viewer assembles all logs and results for that trace into a visual flow chart so you can see exactly what happened at each step.
+The trace viewer assembles all logs and per-node payloads for that trace into a visual flow chart so you can see exactly what happened at each step.

 Accessing the Trace Viewer

-From the Logs or Results pages, click the magnifying glass icon next to any trace GUID.
-You can also click View Trace from a log or result detail panel.
+From the Logs page, click the magnifying glass icon next to any trace GUID.
+You can also click Trace Viewer from a log detail panel, or open the Trace Viewer directly and paste a trace GUID.

 Flow Chart